timeExtent

 Time extent is a two element array that can represent time extent or time instant.
 The two elements represent values for start and end time.
 The number represents the number of milliseconds since epoch (January 1, 1970) in UTC.
 A null as start indicates all inclusive since the beginning of time and a null as end value indicates indefinite time with no end.
 Time instant can be represented by setting same value for both start and end.

-Referenced by: Bing layer (bingLayer), bookmark, Catalog Layer (CatalogLayer), CSV Layer (CSV), Dimension Layer (ArcGISDimensionLayer), Feature Layer (ArcGISFeatureLayer), GeoJSON Layer (GeoJSON), GeoRSS Layer (GeoRSS), Group Layer (GroupLayer), Image Service Layer (ArcGISImageServiceLayer), Image Service Vector Layer (ArcGISImageServiceVectorLayer), initialState, KML Layer (KML), Knowledge Graph Layer (KnowledgeGraphLayer), Map Service Layer (ArcGISMapServiceLayer), Media Layer (Media), OGC Feature Layer, OpenStreetMap Layer (OpenStreetMap), Oriented Imagery Layer (OrientedImageryLayer), Stream Layer (ArcGISStreamLayer), Subtype Group Layer (SubtypeGroupLayer), Tiled Image Service Layer (ArcGISTiledImageServiceLayer), Tiled Map Service Layer (ArcGISTiledMapServiceLayer), Vector Tile Layer (VectorTileLayer), Web Feature Service Layer (WFS), Web Tiled Layer (WebTiledLayer), WMS Layer (WMS)
+Referenced by: Bing layer (bingLayer), bookmark, Catalog Layer (CatalogLayer), CSV Layer (CSV), Dimension Layer (ArcGISDimensionLayer), Feature Layer (ArcGISFeatureLayer), GeoJSON Layer (GeoJSON), GeoRSS Layer (GeoRSS), Group Layer (GroupLayer), Image Service Layer (ArcGISImageServiceLayer), Image Service Vector Layer (ArcGISImageServiceVectorLayer), initialState, KML Layer (KML), Knowledge Graph Layer (KnowledgeGraphLayer), Map Service Layer (ArcGISMapServiceLayer), Media Layer (Media), OGC Feature Layer, OpenStreetMap Layer (OpenStreetMap), Oriented Imagery Layer (OrientedImageryLayer), Stream Layer (ArcGISStreamLayer), Subtype Group Layer (SubtypeGroupLayer), Tiled Image Service Layer (ArcGISTiledImageServiceLayer), Tiled Map Service Layer (ArcGISTiledMapServiceLayer), Vector Tile Layer (VectorTileLayer), Web Coverage Service Layer (WCS), Web Feature Service Layer (WFS), Web Tiled Layer (WebTiledLayer), WMS Layer (WMS)

 Time instant with same values for both start and end.
 Example